Job hunting doesn’t have to be stressful. Follow the below steps to land an interview at your dream job.

 Step 2 – Network your way to a referral

-While you can find many great jobs on these sites, I now know that there are quicker methods to landing the job of your dreams.
+While you can find many great jobs on sites such as LinkedIn, Indeed and Glassdoor, there are quicker methods to landing the job of your dreams.

 First, don’t underestimate the power of employee referrals!